GuidoRial/todo-app-MERN/README.md

 3. MongoDB && Mongoose
     - How to create models to ensure that the necessary information is passed onto the database
     - How to connect to my database from my project
+4. TypeScript
+    - Basics of TypeScript workflow
+    - How to initialize TypeScript on an existing project
+    - How to configure tsconfig.json to better fit my needs
+    - What's an interface and what's a type